archanpatkar/Enigma/README.md

 # Enigma
 ### An [Enigma Machine](https://en.wikipedia.org/wiki/Enigma_machine) Simulator from WWII written in Python
-#### A Complete Modular Design with configurable Rotors and Reflectors through JSON
+#### A Complete Modular Design using [Emitters](https://github.com/archanpatkar/pyEmitter) with configurable Rotors and Reflectors through JSON

 ## Details
 > `Note`: Rotors and Reflectors can be added by modifying rotors.json and reflectors.json files